 - Once the wings are cooked, toss and coat well with hot sauce and serve with chopped green onions and cilantro.

 If you’ve always wanted to learn how to make Indian recipes, Asha’s book is the perfect place to start!
 She’s included classics to suit the American palate and the photography is simply stunning.

 Spicy Masala Chicken Wings - these crispy baked wings are full of flavor and the perfect spicy game day appetizers. print Pin Recipe

-- 2 tbsp ginger garlic paste or freshly grated ginger and garlic plus 1/2 teaspoon rice vinegar
+- 2 Tablespoons ginger garlic paste or freshly grated ginger and garlic plus 1/2 teaspoon rice vinegar

-- 2 tbsp low sodium soy sauce I used GF Tamari
+- 2 Tablespoons low sodium soy sauce I used GF Tamari

 - 2 lbs chicken wings I used 1.5 lbs

 - 8-10 cloves of garlic very thinly sliced

 - 2-5 green chillies or to taste, thinly sliced (I used 2)